ahives/HareDu3/docs/broker-api.md

 | **Policy** | [GetAll](https://github.com/ahives/HareDu3/blob/master/docs/policy-get.md), [Create](https://github.com/ahives/HareDu3/blob/master/docs/policy-create.md), [Delete](https://github.com/ahives/HareDu3/blob/master/docs/policy-delete.md) |

 #### Registering API objects
 The very first thing you need to do is register/initialize the appropriate objects you will need to perform operations on the RabbitMQ broker.
-To do that you have two options, that is, initialize the objects yourself, managing the associated lifetime scopes of said objects or use one of the supported IoC containers.
-Currently, HareDu 2 supports only two IoC containers; Autofac and .NET Core, respectively.
+To do that you have two options, that is, initialize the objects yourself, managing the associated lifetime scopes of said objects or use one of the supported DI containers.
+Currently, HareDu 3 supports only two DI containers; Autofac and Microsoft, respectively.

 <br>